librespot-org/librespot/COMPILING.md

 In order to compile librespot, you will first need to set up a suitable Rust build environment, with the necessary dependencies installed.
 You will need to have a C compiler, Rust, and the development libraries for the audio backend(s) you want installed.
 These instructions will walk you through setting up a simple build environment.

 ### Install Rust
 The easiest, and recommended way to get Rust is to use [rustup](https://rustup.rs).
-You can install `rustup` with this command:
+On Unix/MacOS You can install `rustup` with this command:

 ```bash
 curl https://sh.rustup.rs -sSf | sh